wrichter/clickgame/README.md

 });
 ```

-6. Ensure cleanup on exit (add on global level):
+6. Ensure cleanup on exit (add on stompclient level):
 ```
 //cleanup on exit
 process.on('exit', () => { stompclient.disconnect() });